 Portuguese era houses

 Chandor in South Goa was the ancient capital of Goa.
-There is not much that is left of that era, but it is still home to large palatial houses of Portuguese era.
+There is not much that is left of that era, but it is still home to large palatial houses of the Portuguese era.
 Some of these houses like Menezes Berganza house are open to the public.

 One of Asia’s oldest & largest seminary.
 The Architecture of the complex is also interesting.